HARRY PERCY HAYNES 1879–1950

 Born 1879 Nottingham

-Married in 1905 to Florence Louisa Dexter at Long Eaton
+Married in 5th August 1905 to Florence Louisa Dexter at St Laurence’s Church, Long Eaton

-Living at Lenton Street, Nottingham with parents and brother Samuel
+Living at 5 Lenton Street, Nottingham with parents and brother Samuel, 7 months

-Living in Nottingham with father Henry, ironmongers assistant, born Radcliffe 1854, and mother Zillah née Clarke, born Radcliffe on Trent 1859, brothers Samuel and William Brewster, who also served in the military, and George who served with the Canadian Expeditionary Force.
+Living at 51 Dane Street, St Anne’s, Nottingham with father Henry, ironmongers assistant, born Radcliffe 1854, and mother Zillah née Clarke, born Radcliffe on Trent 1859, brothers Samuel and William Brewster, who also served in the military, and George who served with the Canadian Expeditionary Force.
 See below.

 Living at Chilwell with wife and children Florence and Charles.
 Has own company manufacturing cardboard boxes for the lace trade.